-A literal.

-Where Is set_or_subset The name of an existing set or subset that points to the data set.
+USING A literal. set_or_subset The name of an existing set or subset that points to the data set.
 DBEngine uses this during an extract to locate records in the data set, which means records will be extracted in the order specified by the key.
 You can decrease the time it takes to do the extract by specifying a subset that has relatively few records.
 If set_or_subset is the name of an automatic subset, the WHERE clause defined in the DASDL for the subset will be appended to expression.
 Therefore, the Accessory will receive only the records that satisfy both the subset and the WHERE clauses.
 If set_or_subset is the name of a set or manual subset, there are no changes to expression.
 If set_or_subset is the name of a manual subset, you must ensure that the manual subset actually contains all of the records satisfying the WHERE clause.
 DBEngine will not extract any records unless they are in the manual subset, but it will retrieve updates during the tracking phase for all records satisfying the WHERE clause, whether or not they are in the manual subset.
-If set_or_subset does not allow duplicates, it becomes the primary set.
-When DBEngine enumerates the sets of a data set, it includes the specified subset.